iamarshalrejith/Mordern-Business-Landing-Page/README.md

-# Business Website with Dark Mode Support
+# Modern Business Landing Page

 A modern, responsive, and dark mode-compatible business website built with React, Tailwind CSS, and Swiper.js.
 It includes dynamic pricing, feature sections, an animated logo carousel, and smooth UI/UX interactions.